This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 Learn how to set up and use permalinks in WordPress here:

-The Post Author feature displays a list of all your site’s registered authors and allows you to change the post author by selecting a new author from the drop-down menu …
+The Post Author section displays a list of all your site’s registered authors and allows you to change the post author attribute by selecting a new author from the drop-down menu …

-Note: This feature only displays on your post if there are multiple authors on your web site.
+Note: This module only displays on your post if there are multiple persons assigned the role of author on your website.

 Learn more about assigning different post authors in WordPress here: